moelholm/wildfly-examples/hello-transformer/README.md

 Upon deployment you should see something like: "Instrumenting hello.HelloBean" and "Successfully instrumented hello.HelloBean".
 That is the example class transformer that tells you it has instrumented the HelloBean EJB.

 Upon calling the EJB's web service endpoint you should see something like: "INTERCEPTED MethodInvocation".
 One line before the method invocation.
 And one line after the method invocation.

 Do make sure to verify that these lines hasn't just been printed by the EJB's sayHello() method.

-And the check out the class "HelloByteCodeManipulator" which do the manipulation on behalf of the class transformer.
+And then check out the class "HelloByteCodeManipulator" which do the manipulation on behalf of the class transformer.

 Finally: note that the transformer is registered in the WAR' archives META-INF/jboss-deployment-structure.xml file.
 This is the handy hook provided to us by the Wildfly.